 Current UVA undergraduate students

 For current UVa undergraduates who wish to pursue the one year non-thesis M.S. degree, the application process is straightforward.
-Please submit to Ms. Susie Marshall (email@example.com) your unofficial UVA transcripts and a statement of purpose and have two recommendation letters submitted to Ms. Marshall.
+Please submit to the Chemistry Graduate Program directly at email@example.com with your unofficial UVA transcripts and a statement of purpose.
+Two recommendation letters will also need to be submitted.
+They can be submitted to the deaprtment Graduate Programs Coordinator, Susie Marshall.
 One of the recommendation letters should be written by a faculty member in the UVA Chemistry Department.
 The statement of purpose should indicate your reason for pursuing a Master’s degree and any additional information that you believe would be useful for the admission committee to consider.
 You can apply at any time prior to the desired Fall semester start, but the ideal application time period is November through February of the year prior to the Fall of your desired start in the Master’s program.
 There is no application fee for current UVA undergraduate students to be considered for our non-thesis M.S. program.

 Students pursuing a non-thesis M.S. degree must complete a total of 30 credits.
 Six of these credits can be research for credit (three credits per semester are permitted).
 Thus, while a thesis is not required for the M.S. degree, the program offers the opportunity for substantial research experience.
 The remaining 24 credits are comprised of graduate courses, including opportunities for graduate professional development courses.
 Further, graduate courses outside of Chemistry can be taken with approval of the Director of Graduate Studies.
 Successful completion of the non-thesis Master’s degree requires a B cumulative average (3.0 GPA), and the minimum passing grade in any graduate course is B- (B minus).
 Specific coursework selection varies with student interest and goals.